alan-turing-institute/CleverCSV/README.md

 CleverCSV is [**based on science**](https://arxiv.org/abs/1811.11242).
-We investigated thousands of real-world CSV files to find a robust way to automatically detect the dialect of a CSV file.
+We investigated thousands of real-world CSV files to find a robust way to automatically detect the dialect of a file.
 This may seem like an easy problem, but to a computer a CSV file is simply a long string, and every dialect will give you *some* table.
 In CleverCSV we use a technique based on the patterns of the parsed file and the data type of the parsed cells.
+With our method we achieve a 97% accuracy for dialect detection, with a 21% improvement on non-standard (*messy*) CSV files.

 We think this kind of work can be very valuable for working data scientists and programmers and we hope that you find CleverCSV useful (if there's a